Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 -

-SPF lets a domain owner specify which servers can send emails for that domain.
+SPF allows a domain owner to specify which servers can send emails on behalf of that domain.
 If an email comes from a server not on the list, the receiving server may flag it as suspicious.

 -

-DKIM adds a digital signature to outgoing emails.
-This lets the receiver check if the message was sent from the claimed domain and that the content was not altered.
+DKIM adds a digital signature to emails sent out.
+This allows the receiver to verify that the message was sent from the claimed domain and that its content has not been altered.

 -